mcoblenz/Obsidian/solidity_user_guide/source/tutorial/ownership3.rst

    contract Wallet {
      Money money; // money is owned

-     // exchange removes (and returns) the current contents of the Wallet, replacing it with the input Money. function exchange(Money otherMoney) public returns (Money) { // takes ownership of otherMoney; returns an owned reference
+     // Removes (and returns) the current contents of the Wallet,
+     // replacing it with the input Money.
-         Money temporaryMoney = money;
+     // Takes ownership of otherMoney and returns an owned reference. function exchange(Money otherMoney) public returns (Money) { Money temporaryMoney = money;
          money = otherMoney;
          return temporaryMoney;